UUoocl/Transparent-Google-Slides/README.md

 # Transparent-Google-Slides
 A javaScript app to play Google Slides with a transparent background and connect to OBS to control scene changes.

-This is an Electron Fiddle app that removes the background from a Published Google Slide show.
+This is an Electron app that removes the background from a Published Google Slide show.
 ## New features
 **Control slides by raising a hand**
 Raise your right hand to go to the next slide.
 Raise your left hand to go to the previous slide.